omerwaqaskhan/aero-test/frontend/README.md

 ## 🔗 Integration

-The frontend will integrate with the WindWays backend through:
+The frontend will integrate with the LuftWay backend through:

 - **Authentication API** - User login, registration, MFA
 - **Search API** - Hotel and accommodation search